dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

   <img src="https://github.com/dimi-fn/Various-Data-Science-Scripts/blob/main/Miscellaneous/img/recall_IR.PNG" alt="Recall in Information Retrieval"/>
 </p>

-* It tells us how **complete** the results are (*completeness* in the terms of the given results).
+* It tells us how **complete** the results are (*completeness* in terms of the given results).
   * A perfect recall score of 1 means that all relevant docs were retrieved, but <ins>it says nothing about how many irrelevant docs were also retrieved</ins>.
   * Preference for higher recall than precision: e.g. youtube recommendations, seeking online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent.

 <br><br>

-Further research on Recommender System metrics include: Mean Average Precision at K (MAP@K), Mean Average Recall at K (MAR@K), Coverage, Personalization, and Intra-list Similarity
+Further research on Recommender System metrics include: Mean Average Precision at K (MAP@K), Mean Average Recall at K (MAR@K), Coverage, Personalization, and Intra-list Similarity.

 -----